Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Related Works

 \subsection{Relational Reasoning for Event Understanding}

-Besides VideoQA, relational reasoning has been explored in other event understanding tasks, such as action recognition \cite{liu2018global,liu2018hierarchically,liu2018transferable,ni2022cross,lan2022audio}, action detection \cite{liu2021temporal,liu2021temporal2}, and spatial-temporal grounding \cite{zhu2022hybrid}.
-To recognize and localize human actions in videos, Girdhar et al. \cite{girdhar2019video} introduced a transformer-style architecture to aggregate features from the spatiotemporal context around the person.
+Besides VideoQA, relational reasoning has been explored in other event understanding tasks, such as action recognition \cite{liu2018global,liu2018hierarchically,liu2019deep} and spatial-temporal grounding \cite{zhu2022hybrid}.
+To recognize and localize actions, Girdhar et al. \cite{girdhar2019video} introduced a transformer-style architecture to aggregate features from the spatiotemporal context around the person.
 For action detection, Huang et al. \cite{huang2019dynamic} introduced a dynamic graph module to model object-object interactions in video actions.
 Ma et al. \cite{ma2018attend} utilized an LSTM to model interactions between arbitrary subgroups of objects.
 Mavroudi et al. \cite{mavroudi2020representation} built a symbolic graph using action categories.
 Pan et al. \cite{pan2021actor} designed a high-order actor-context-actor relation network to realize indirect relation reasoning for spatial-temporal action localization.
 To localize a moment from videos for a given textual query, Nan et al. \cite{nan2021interventional} introduced a dual contrastive learning approach to align the text and video by maximizing the mutual information between semantics and video clips.
-Wang et al. \cite{wang2022weakly} proposed a causal framework to learn the deconfounded object-relevant association for accurate and robust video object grounding.
-Although achieving promising results, these methods only perform relational reasoning over visual modality and neglects the potential causal structures from linguistic semantic relation, resulting in incomplete and unreliable understanding of visual-linguistic content.
-Additionally, our CMCIR conducts causality-aware spatial-temporal relational reasoning to uncover the causal structure for visual-linguistic modality, and utilizes hierarchical semantic knowledge for spatial-temporal relational reasoning.
+Wang et al. \cite{wang2022weakly} proposed a causal framework to learn the deconfounded object-relevant association for robust video object grounding.
+However, these methods only perform relational reasoning over visual modality and neglects potential causal structures from linguistic semantic relation, resulting in incomplete and unreliable understanding of visual-linguistic content.
+Additionally, our CMCIR conducts causality-aware spatial-temporal relational reasoning to uncover the causal structure for visual-linguistic modality and utilizes hierarchical semantic knowledge for spatial-temporal relational reasoning.